fossxo/fossxo-gdd/source/gui.rst

 The credits screen has its own sound track.
 The music and sound FX of the individual environments are not used.

-Once all of the credits have played the screen remains open with Tic Tac Toe games being played in the background.
+Once all of the credits have played the screen remains open with tic-tac-toe games being played in the background.